Primeros: Trademark

-The name Primeros is probably an acronym for the words prim-e (great) and eros (passionate love, romantic love).
+The name Primeros is probably an acronym for the words prim-e (first) and eros (passionate love, romantic love).
 Eros, from Greek mythology, is the god of love and love itself.
 Primeros can therefore be translated as "love at first sight" resp. "great love" or "big love".
 The brand is also listed as PrimEros on some of the company's historical artifacts.
 Primeros became a household name in the region of Central Europe and also a synonym frequently used for condoms.

 The first trademark, which Gustav Schwarzwald registered in 1909, was the calligraphic Primeros logo on the background of a flag with stripes and stars.
 At first glance, the flag bears a resemblance to the flag of the United States of America.
 The flag is surrounded by an olive branch and the inscription ‘Gustav Schwarzwald Prag’.
 The original logo was part of its first condom packaging and was also used in business correspondence until the 1940s.
 From the 1930s, the company began to use an oval logo with the inscription Primeros and the suffix "GUM ...?".
 The logo was supplemented by a medical cross, which has become one of the basic identifying symbols of Primeros in its history.

 Primeros' headquarters were located in Prague, but thanks to Gustav Schwarzwald's business success, it had substantial presence throughout Europe.
 It was represented, for example, in Vienna on the main shopping street Mariahilfer Straße, as well as in Warsaw, Budapest, Berlin, Dresden and Bucharest.
 According to surviving materials, Primeros also had business representations in Paris, London and Chicago.
 Condoms were most often available in pharmacies and drugstores, which experienced a boom in the early 20th century.
 The delivery of products for more reserved customers was also a novelty of the time.
 They could order condoms and other delicate goods, cash on delivery, and receive them in discreet packaging at their home address.